Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/add-custom-plugin.md

   https://{region}.api.konghq.com/v2/{controlPlaneId}/core-entities/plugin-schemas
 ```

-This request returns an HTTP 200 and the schema for your plugin as a JSON object.
+This request returns an `HTTP 200` response with the schema for your plugin as a JSON object.

 {% endnavtab %}
 {% endnavtabs %}